mickattapat/my-app/README.md

 # MyApp

-- Learning Angular and Reskill 😤
+- Learning Angular and Reskill
-- It updates common things that are frequently used in work 😤.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.1.8.